 Published Jun 11, 2025

 This does not impact the deprecation timeline for the legacy Message Trace cmdlets.
-The legacy Message Trace cmdlets (Get-MessageTrace, Get-MessageTraceDetail) are still set to retire on September 1st, 2025.
+The legacy Message Trace cmdlets (Get-MessageTrace, Get-MessageTraceDetail) were deprecated starting back in September 1st 2025.

 We are excited to announce the General Availability of the new Message Trace in the Microsoft Exchange admin center (EAC) in Microsoft Exchange Online.
 This new experience, previously in Public Preview, offers improved performance, modern design, and enhanced feature parity.
 Admins can access it via Exchange admin center > Mail flow > Message Trace.